-The town is not completely carbon neutral, as cars are actually allowed, if you pay quite a bit (comparable to at least $23,000 USD) for a parking spot on the outskirts of town.
-Thus, the majority of residents don’t own a car, choosing instead to use the tram, cycle or simply walk.
+The town of Vauban is virtually absent of all GHG emission producing sources.
+Vauban is a “zero-emission” district in Freiburg, Germany.
+However, Vauban is not completely carbon neutral, as cars are actually allowed.
+Residents of Vauban can own cars and park them in town (but not necessarily in front of their homes), if they pay quite a bit (comparable to at least $23,000 USD), for a parking spot on the outskirts of town.
+Thus, the majority of residents in Vauban don’t own a car, choosing instead to use the tram, cycle, or simply walk.
 Most streets don’t even have parking spaces.

 The radical culture of Vauban has roots in its dramatic history.
 Ironically, Vauban was a military town through WWII and into the early 90’s.
 When the military left, the vacant buildings were inhabited by squatters.
 These vagabonds eventually organized Forum Vauban, creating a revolutionary eco-community.
 Today, Vauban is modern, beautiful and represents the very cutting edge of sustainable living.The following quote from use.metropolis.org nicely highlights the ecologically-focused development of Vauban in Freiburg:

 "The district Vauban is known as a model for a sustainable ecological collectively planned urban district...On the area of an old military base a whole new district with a lot of housing spaces was be built with the participation of the citizens.
 The City of Freiburg responsible for the planning and development of the district-project cooperated with an extended citizen participation organized by an association called Forum Vauban.